genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 * `illegalCharacters` specifies which characters are not permitted in user passwords.
 Default: empty.
 * `historicalCheck` specifies how many previous passwords to check against, in order to prevent password re-use.
 If null or undefined no historical check is performed.
 Default: null.
 * `restrictPassword` specifies if the password should differ from a list of the worst passwords stored within the application.
 Default: false.
-* `restrictDictionarySubstring` specifies if any dictionary word of 4 or more characters can be included in a password (either forwards or backwards).
+* `restrictDictionarySubstring` specifies if any dictionary word of four or more characters can be included in a password (either forwards or backwards).
 Default: false.
 * `restrictUserName` specifies if the user's username is restricted as part of their password.
 Default: false.
 * `repeatCharacterRestrictSize` specifies the number of consecutive repeated characters that make a password restricted.
 If null or undefined this assumes there is no limit.
 Default: null.
 * `passwordExpiryDays` specifies how many days before a password expires.
 If null or undefined this assumes there is no limit.
 Default: null.